-Storm surge poses the greatest threat to human life
+Storm surge poses the greatest threat and emergency to human life

 Rappaport’s study concluded that 49% – nearly half – of all fatalities from U.S. hurricanes and tropical storms were blamed on storm-surge flooding.

-NOAA’s National Ocean Service defines storm surge as the abnormal rise in water levels during a storm, measured as the height of the water above the normal predicted astronomical tide.
+NOAA’s National Ocean Service defines the meaning of storm surge as the abnormal rise in water levels during a storm surge, measured as the height of the water above the normal predicted astronomical tide.